lukasvermeer/lukasvermeer.github.io/_posts/2023-04-04-avoiding-interaction-effects-in-online-experimentation.markdown

 # Avoid Some, Detect Others

 When a potential functional conflict is identified, the experiments involved might be owned by different teams within the organization.
 Thus, there may be conflicting priorities between the two or more teams when deciding whether or not to employ one of the avoidance strategies.
-If so, which one: sequential, isolation, or factorial?
+If so, which one: sequential, isolation, or combined?

 If the relevant teams cannot agree that there is a potential conflict to be avoided or which avoidance strategy to use, detection remains a valid option.
 In the upcoming third and final post in the series, we will discuss how we can detect interactions and share code and tools we have built at Vista to address this issue.